arXiv/arxiv-search/DECISIONS.md

    results, and we are only seeking feature-parity with the classic system.
    When we address hit highlighting, we can show matching author names deep in author list to provide visual feedback to the user.

+## Subsequent decisions

+- 2018-12-18.
+Removing cross-list functionality in v0.1 was a regression.
+Users expect to be able to search by cross-list category just like primary category.
+We decided to include cross-list/secondary category in the all-fields search, add a cross-list field to the advanced search interface, and include cross-list classification in shortcut routes and the advanced interface's classification filter (with option to exclude).